JuliaDiff/ChainRulesCore.jl/docs/src/config.md

 ```

 A prominent use of this is in declaring that the AD system can, or cannot support being called from within the rule definitions.

 ## Declaring support for calling back into ADs

-To declare support or lack of support for forward and reverse-mode the two pairs of complementary types.
+To declare support or lack of support for forward and reverse-mode, use the two pairs of complementary types.
 For reverse mode: [`CanReverseMode`](@ref), [`NoReverseMode`](@ref).
 For forwards mode: [`CanForwardsMode`](@ref), [`NoForwardsMode`](@ref).
-AD systems support any calling back into AD should have one from each set.
+AD systems that support any calling back into AD should have one from each set.

-If `CanReverseMode` then [`rrule_via_ad`](@ref) must be defined for that RuleConfig subtype.
+If an AD `CanReverseMode`, then it must define [`rrule_via_ad`](@ref) for that RuleConfig subtype.
-Similarly, if `CanForwardsMode` then [`frule_via_ad`](@ref) must be defined for that RuleConfig subtype.
+Similarly, if an AD `CanForwardsMode` then it must define [`frule_via_ad`](@ref) for that RuleConfig subtype.

 For example:
 ```julia